stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 * hiring, induction, performance management, offboarding and alumni
 * security and OH&S

 _Distributed working_ has no office at all.
 Nothing to be remote from.
 Matt Mullenweg, the founder of Wordpress.com, employs 1,200 people across 75 countries without an office.
-Matt articulates 5 levels of autonomy in his podcast with Sam Harris on [The New Future of Work](https://stratappsaas.com/blog/The-New-Future-of-Work-a-Sam-Harris-podcast-interview-with-Matt-Mullenweg-on-distributed-working/ "The New Future of Work").
+Matt articulates 5 levels of autonomy in this brilliant interview with Sam Harris on [The New Future of Work](https://stratappsaas.com/blog/The-New-Future-of-Work-a-Sam-Harris-podcast-interview-with-Matt-Mullenweg-on-distributed-working/ "The New Future of Work").

 Helping clients on their journey to distributed working is potentially a consulting goldmine.

 ## growth opportunity #3 - niche operations